CodeScop/Oge-Mai-Field-Guide/allquests.md

     - 5 Tylu
 - **Rewards:** 2 Bones Chests
 - **Recommendations:** The quest description aptly warns you: **Advanced Quest - Must have Desert Expedition Areas unlocked to Complete**.
 The reward is fairly useless until you get to the Dust Region (at which point it's quite nice).
 So this is a late-game thing in practice, and you absolutely shouldn't bother until far later, when you know what these things are.
 That said, Ardi Lamps and Nezthai Claws are in Forward Base (see Travel Directions if you need help figuring out how to get there; it's in the Forest Expedition), Sapiti are in Stone City (ditto), and Ripos is in the Underground Ruins in the Desert Expedition.
 And if you can't figure out the rest, you probably haven't gone far enough in the game to worry about it.

+### Water Tribe Member - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Gansu MQ8/Dust to Dust
+- **Type:** Forum
+- **Requirements:** Make 100 Forum posts
+- **Rewards:** 15 Core Crystals
+- **Recommendations:** DO IT.
+It will take approximately FOREVER.
+(Good news: you don't have to keep it in your Questbook.
+It counts all the forum posts you've ever made, no matter how many times you drop the quest while you're doing it.)
+Then you'll get to know everyone in the forums, which is fun!
+So yes, do it, but don't worry about officially picking it up except when you want to check how close you are to turning it in.

+### Water Tribe Stripes - Riza

+- **Location:** Riza Rivertown
+- **Quest Path:** (open via Main Quest Highway Gansu MQ8/Dust to Dust) • Riza Amateur Fisherman • Riza Apprentice Fisherman • **Water Tribe Stripes**
+- **Type:** Battle
+- **Requirements:** Defeat 15 Patliadu
+- **Rewards:** Wardrobe: Water Tribe War Paint
+- **Recommendations:** Depends on where you are in the game, and in how much of a hurry.
+15 Harpoons might be a lot right now, or they might be dirt cheap.
+Personally, I think the Water Tribe War Paint is worth it.

 ### Watering Hole - MT